 Tinder.
-It’s the current go-to name for standard speed-dating apps and the next generation of online romance.
+It’s the current go-to name for standard speed-dating apps and the next generation of online dating and romance.
 Some may consider it to be a shallow usage of technology.
 Others may consider it a way for true love.
 Others yet, like myself, see it as a way to meet new people while not looking for much more.

 Those of us who are looking for a little companionship may find Tinder to be an easy way to get back in the game.
 However, even Tinder has its own rules of dating.
 If you do happen to use Tinder, I highly recommend taking this advice which tells you what not to do.